reichlab/docs.zoltardata/docs/Forecasts.md

 > Note: Operations on forecasts, like many Zoltar activities, can be done either through the [zoltardata.com](https://www.zoltardata.com/) web interface or programmatically using the [Zoltar libraries](ApiIntro.md).
 >
-> Note: As mentioned in [Concepts](Concepts.md), forecasts can have versions via their `issue_date` field.
+> Note: As mentioned in [Concepts](Concepts.md), forecasts can have versions via their `issued_at` field.
 However, versioning is currently supported only via the API.

 ## Upload a forecast